Quick find (in translations)

-In the Find what drop-down box, type the text you are looking for.
-Or, expand the drop-down list, and choose an expression from previous searches.
+In the Find what dropdown, type the text you are looking for.
+Or, expand the dropdown, and choose an expression from previous searches.
 (When you close memoQ, this list is cleared.)

 To run a case-sensitive search: Click the Case sensitive icon.

 - Return any matches: Find the Find what expression, even if it's just part of a word.

 - Match whole words only: The Find what expression will be found only if whole words look like the expression.